 However, Medicaid eligibility is means-tested.
 If you have unprotected assets, you will have to spend them to pay for the costs of medical services before Medicaid covers the costs.
-Unprotected assets include real estate other than your primary residence worth up to $858,000 (but it is later subject to Estate Recovery by the government), money in bank accounts, Roth IRA plans, and may include 401k plans regardless of whether the plan is in payout status.
+Unprotected assets include real estate other than your primary residence worth up to $858,000, money in bank accounts, Roth IRA plans, and may include 401k plans regardless of whether the plan is in payout status.
 The Medicaid program expects you to almost completely deplete your assets and become impoverished before stepping in to cover the costs of your medical services.
 The cost of long-term medical care or nursing home can drain even substantial savings quickly because these services cost approximately $12,500 per month in New York City, and the average stay in a nursing home is statistically about two years.
 The Medicaid resource limits in New York State are $15,450 for a single person and $22,800 for a married couple receiving Medicaid in 2019.

 Applying for Medicaid is not as simple as giving away everything to your children and becoming immediately eligible because Medicaid has a five-year look back period.
 The Medicaid program reviews all transfers made during the five years preceding the Medicaid application, and it calculates a penalty during which long-term health care or nursing home services will not be covered if some of the transfers are for less than fair market value or are gifts.
 The last 60 months of bank and financial statements have to be provided with the Medicaid application.